TPX01/city-service-quarkus/README.md

 #### Native

+Note: Building this service with an in memory H2 will not work!

 This Dockerfile is used in order to build a container that runs the Quarkus application in native (no JVM) mode

 Before building the docker image run: